-- If you were in close contact with a known case of COVID-19 in the past 14 days. - In-home close contact, also known as household contact, may result in a longer period of exclusion from school based on the DOH investigation.
+- If you were in close contact with a known case of COVID-19 in the past 14 days.
+There is a provision to Test-to-Stay for students who were considered close contacts. - In-home close contact, also known as household contact, may result in a longer period of exclusion from school based on the DOH investigation.